HarryLovesCode/Vulkan-API-Book/chap3/chap3.md

   VkDevice*                                   pDevice);
 ```

-Following the usage guidelines outlined in the specification, calling `vkCreateDevice` looks like this...
+Following the usage guidelines outlined in the specification, calling `vkCreateDevice` looks like this:

 ```cpp
 VkResult result = vkCreateDevice(physicalDevice, &deviceInfo, NULL, &logicalDevice);